wheresmessi/ModicAnalyzer-FL-main/AUTHENTICATION_README.md

 - Role-based access control foundation set

 This provides a complete, professional authentication experience that matches the medical nature of the ModicAnalyzer application!

+## Firebase Authentication (optional)

+This project now includes optional Firebase Authentication support.
+The app will try to use Firebase at runtime when available; if Firebase is not configured (for example, `google-services.json` is not present), the app falls back to the local/demo SharedPreferences-based session so the UI and flows continue to work.

+How to enable Firebase Auth:

+1. Create a Firebase project at https://console.firebase.google.com/ and enable Email/Password sign-in in Authentication > Sign-in method.
+2. In Firebase project settings, download the Android `google-services.json` file and place it into the project's `app/` directory.
+3. Add the Google Services Gradle plugin to the project-level `build.gradle` classpath:

+   buildscript {
+     dependencies {
+       classpath 'com.google.gms:google-services:4.3.15'
+     }
+   }

+   Or with the new settings, add the plugin classpath to your Gradle settings as appropriate for your Gradle version.

+4. (Optional) Uncomment the `apply(plugin = "com.google.gms.google-services")` line in `app/build.gradle.kts` to enable the google-services plugin.
+The codebase keeps this commented by default to avoid build errors when `google-services.json` is not present.

+5. Rebuild the project in Android Studio.
+After configuring Firebase and enabling Email/Password authentication, sign-up and login will use Firebase; otherwise the app uses a local demo mode.

+Notes:
+- The code uses `AuthManager` to wrap Firebase calls and provide a safe fallback.
+- No backend server changes are required for basic Firebase Auth usage, but storing additional user profile fields server-side requires a backend (Firestore/RealtimeDB or your own API).